 The Burmilla is easygoing, affectionate, and social.
 These beautiful cats are a cross between Persian chinchilla and Burmese cats.
-These cats are independent and can be cheeky at times, but they adore their human companions and have a kitten-like personality that many cat owners and lovers endear.
+They are independent and can be cheeky at times, but they adore their human companions and have a kitten-like personality that many cat owners and lovers endear.

-Burmilla cats are relatively a new breed that came into existence in the 1980s.
-While they are one of the newest cat breeds to grace the cat fancy, this breed's origin dates back over thirty years ago.
-Today, the Burmilla cats remain relatively rare.
+Burmilla cats are a relatively new breed that came into existence in the 1980s.
+As one of the newest cat breeds to grace the cat fancy, they have only recently been recognized as a breed in their own right and they remain relatively rare.

 - Grooming: Once a Week 2/10

 - Intelligence: High 10/10